40 Years of Designing Code Comprehension Experiments: A Systematic Mapping Study: Introduction

-\begin{itemize} \item A synthesis of differences and similarities in study designs for bottom-up code comprehension experiments, including investigated research topics and discussed threats to validity. \item A discussion of recurring issues in the design and reporting of code comprehension studies, with a focus on what makes it difficult or impossible to compare different studies.
-This discussion results in concrete proposals for improving the design and reporting of code comprehension studies with human participants. \item A publicly available data set with a comprehensive list of 95 studies published between 1979 and 2019 that measured bottom-up code comprehension with human participants.
+\begin{itemize} \item A synthesis of differences and similarities in more than 15 study design characteristics of bottom-up code comprehension experiments, including an analysis of the research topics studied and the threats to validity discussed. \item A discussion of recurring issues in the design and reporting of code comprehension experiments, focusing on common design difficulties and those circumstances that make it hard to compare different studies.
+This discussion results in concrete proposals for improving the design and reporting of code comprehension experiments with human participants. \item A publicly available data set with a comprehensive list of 95 studies published between 1979 and 2019 that measured bottom-up code comprehension with human participants.
 The data set includes extracted design characteristics for each study. \end{itemize}

+With a vast landscape of information ahead, here is a quick roadmap to guide you through the paper.
+Section~\ref{sec:background} discusses what we mean by source code comprehension, describes a concrete example of a code comprehension experiment, and presents related work.
+Section~\ref{sec:methodology} explains our methodological approach to finding and analyzing code comprehension experiments and their design characteristics.
+We also introduce our specific research questions in this section.
+Section~\ref{sec:results} presents a detailed analysis of the design characteristics.
+In Section~\ref{sec:discussion}, we invite the reader to a discussion of the results before concluding in Section~\ref{sec:conclusion} with five action items that we should address as a code comprehension research community moving forward.